Skip to Content

 Households facing the threat of disconnection, or those that have already been disconnected, may be eligible for LIHWAP.

-Application for LIHWAP is open through September 30, 2023, pending funding availability.
+Applications for LIHWAP are open through September 30, 2023, pending funding availability.
 The application process and requirements are the same as for LIHEAP.

 How do I get help paying my water bill in Illinois?